paldhous/ucb/2015/dataviz/md_raw/class4.md

 Websites like the ISRCTN clinical trials registry are not expressly designed to be searched by manipulating their urls, but some organizations make their data available through APIs that can be queried by constructing a url in a similar way.
 This allows websites and apps to call in specific chunks of data as required, and work with it "on the fly."

-To see how this works, go to the U.S. Geological Survey's [Earthquake Archive Search & URL Builder](http://earthquake.usgs.gov/earthquakes/search/), where we will search for all earthquakes with a [magnitude](http://www.geo.mtu.edu/UPSeis/magnitude.html) of 6 or greater that occurred witin 6,000 kilometres of the geographic center of the contiguous United States, which [this site](http://tools.wmflabs.org/geohack/geohack.php?pagename=Geographic_center_of_the_contiguous_United_States&params=39.828175_N_98.579500_W_region:US_type:landmark) tells us lies at a latitude of `39.828175` degrees and a longitude of `-98.5795` degrees.
+To see how this works, go to the U.S. Geological Survey's [Earthquake Archive Search & URL Builder](http://earthquake.usgs.gov/earthquakes/search/), where we will search for all earthquakes with a [magnitude](http://www.geo.mtu.edu/UPSeis/magnitude.html) of 6 or greater that occurred within 6,000 kilometres of the geographic center of the contiguous United States, which [this site](http://tools.wmflabs.org/geohack/geohack.php?pagename=Geographic_center_of_the_contiguous_United_States&params=39.828175_N_98.579500_W_region:US_type:landmark) tells us lies at a latitude of `39.828175` degrees and a longitude of `-98.5795` degrees.
 We will initially ask for the data in a format called [GeoJSON](http://geojson.org/) (a variant of JSON).
 Enter `1900-01-01T00:00:00` under `Start` for `Date & Time` boxes so that we obtain all recorded earthquakes from the beginning of 1900 onward.
 The search form should look like this:

 ![](./img/class4_19.jpg)